-Changes in nothing more than behavior are unsustainable.
-If there is no alteration in people’s life disposition, then sooner or later their wicked side will show itself.
-Because the source of the changes in their behavior is fervor, coupled with some work by the Holy Spirit at the time, it is extremely easy for them to become fervent, or to show kindness for a time.
-As the unbelievers say, “Doing one good deed is easy, what’s hard is doing a lifetime of good deeds.”
-People are incapable of doing good deeds their whole life.
-Their behavior is directed by the life; whatever their life is, so is their behavior, and only that which is revealed naturally represents the life, and one’s nature.
+Mere behavioral changes are unsustainable; if there is no alteration in people’s life dispositions, then sooner or later, their vicious sides will show themselves.
+Because the source of the changes in their behavior is fervor, coupled with some work by the Holy Spirit at the time, it is extremely easy for them to become fervent or to exhibit temporary kindness.
+As the unbelievers say, “Doing one good deed is easy; what’s hard is doing a lifetime of good deeds.”
+People are incapable of doing good deeds throughout their entire lives.
+One’s behavior is directed by the life; whatever one’s life is, so is one’s behavior, and only that which is revealed naturally represents the life, as well as one’s nature.
 Things that are fake cannot last.
-When God works to save man, it is not to adorn man with good behavior—God’s work is in order to change people’s dispositions, to make them reborn into new people.
-Thus, God’s judgment, chastisement, trials, and refinement of man are all in order to change his disposition, so that he may achieve absolute obedience and faithfulness to God, and the normal worship of God.
+When God works to save man, it is not to adorn man with good behavior—the purpose of God’s work is to transform people’s dispositions, to make them reborn into new people.
+Thus, God’s judgment, chastisement, trials, and refinement of man all serve to change his disposition so that he may achieve absolute submission and devotion to God, and come to worship Him normally.
 This is the aim of God’s work.
-Behaving well is not the same as obeying God, much less does it equal being compatible with Christ.
-Changes in behavior are based on doctrine, and born of fervor—they are not based on the true knowledge of God, or upon the truth, much less do they rest on the guidance of the Holy Spirit.
-Even though there are times when some of what people do is directed by the Holy Spirit, this is not the expression of the life, much less is it the same as knowing God; no matter how good a person’s behavior, it does not prove that they obey God, or that they put the truth into practice.
-Behavioral changes are a momentary illusion, they are the manifestation of zealousness, and they are not the expression of the life.
+Behaving well is not the same as submitting to God, much less does it equal being compatible with Christ.
+Changes in behavior are based on doctrine and born of fervor; they are not based upon true knowledge of God or upon the truth, much less do they rest upon guidance from the Holy Spirit.
+Even though there are times when some of what people do is directed by the Holy Spirit, this is not an expression of the life, much less is it the same as knowing God; no matter how good a person’s behavior is, it does not prove that they have submitted to God or that they put the truth into practice.
+Behavioral changes are but a momentary illusion; they are but manifestations of zealousness.
+They cannot be counted as expressions of the life.

 What do your good deeds count for?
 Can they take the place of a heart that worships God?
 You cannot receive God’s blessing simply by doing some good deeds, and God will not avenge the wrongs against you just because you have been victimized and oppressed.
 Those who believe in God yet do not know God, but who do good deeds—are they all not also chastised?
 You merely believe in God, merely want God to redress and revenge the wrongs against you, and you want God to give you your day, a day when you can finally hold your head high.
 But you refuse to pay attention to the truth and nor do you thirst to live out the truth.
 Much less are you able to escape this hard, empty life.
 Instead, while living your life in the flesh and your life of sin, you look expectantly to God to right your grievances and part the fog of your existence.
 But is this possible?
 If you possess the truth, you can follow God.
 If you have living out, you can be a manifestation of God’s word.
 If you have life, you can enjoy God’s blessing.
 Those who possess the truth can enjoy God’s blessing.
 God ensures redress for those who love Him wholeheartedly and who endure hardships and sufferings, but not for those who only love themselves and who have fallen prey to Satan’s deceptions.
 How can there be goodness in those who do not love the truth?
 How can there be righteousness in those who only love the flesh?
 Are not righteousness and goodness both spoken of only in reference to the truth?
 Are they not reserved for those who wholeheartedly love God?
 Those who do not love the truth and who are but putrid corpses—do not all these people harbor evil?
 Those unable to live out the truth—are they not all enemies of the truth?